minprog/uva-prog-ink/30 Project/20 Beta Version/10 Exercise.md

 * Move discs between towers using the mouse.
 * Detect when the game is solved.

-For this version you should make it a priority to implement all required features rather than implementing some features perfectly.
+For this version you should make it a priority to implement *all* required features rather than implementing some features perfectly.

-**Submit the beta version at the end of week and discuss it with a lab assistant on friday or monday.**